gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 Some iframes are isolated from the pages they’re embedded in, while others aren’t.
 If an iframe isn’t isolated from its parent, the webpage inside it can run JavaScript that [[iframes-and-when-javascript-worlds-collide.post|directly interacts with the parent page]].

 Meanwhile, the parent page can control the kinds of things code in the iframe can do.
-For example, it can prevent the iframe from using the microphone and limit its scripts to a certain domain.
+For example, it can stop the iframe from using the microphone and limit its scripts to a certain domain.

 # What do they look like?
 Like most elements iframes appear as rectangular areas with stuff inside them.
 Unlike other elements, though, that stuff can’t affect their size, which is entirely determined by the styling rules applied by the parent page.